Transit Oriented Development Planning

 OVERVIEW

-LCRT construction is approaching, and the decisions made now will define these neighborhoods for generations.
-This planning effort exists to make sure those decisions belong to the communities they affect.
-For neighborhoods rich with history and resilience, this is the moment to write what comes next.
+LCRT construction is approaching, and the decisions made now will define the LCRT corridor for generations.
+This planning effort exists to make sure policies put in place now positively impact longstanding residents and businesses.
+LCRT adjacent neighborhoods are rich with history but grappling with sudden changes in a high-growth region.
+Now is the moment to write what comes next—ensuring that policy-backed solutions and investments move forward together.

 STAY CONNECTED!